dfaile/Nobl9-github-action/docs/action-setup.md

 ## Required Secrets

-The action requires the following GitHub secrets to authenticate with Nobl9:
+The action requires the following GitHub secrets to authenticate with Nobl9 and Docker Hub:

 ### Core Secrets